Calling All Employers: Are You Setting Your Employees Up for Retirement Success?

 For starters, employers can avoid plans that lack plan education, charge employees high fees (through layers of middlemen, plan managers, and add-on products), aren’t easily accessible or manageable, and may not be operating in their employees’ best interest.

 Instead, employers can choose to offer their employees a better 401(k) plan: a low-cost plan that is served by an investment management and advice fiduciary, operates at scale, and offers a user-friendly digital platform for employees.
 Betterment’s 401(k) offers employees personalized advice they can trust, at transparent prices, and on a user-friendly platform that also syncs with outside accounts.
-Betterment also serves as a 3(38) fiduciary under ERISA.
+Betterment also serves as both a 3(16) administrative fiduciary and a 3(38) investment fiduciary.

-To download the full study and recommendations for plan sponsors, visit bettermentforbusiness.com/forrester.
+Download the full study and view recommendations for plan sponsors.

 In this study, Forrester conducted an online survey of 305 full-time employees in the US whose companies offer a 401(k) plan, in order to understand rates of plan participation, as well as the drivers and inhibitors of managing these plans.
 In addition, Forrester interviewed seven benefits decision-makers or influencers at US companies to evaluate how they manage their company plans.
 Questions provided to the participants asked about 401(k) participation, attitudes, and management practices.
 Respondents were offered a nominal financial incentive as a thank you for time spent on the survey.
 The study began in June 2016 and was completed in September 2016.